Skip to content

 Perhaps most importantly for your needs as a freelancer, Google Drive plays well with others.
 That means you can integrate Drive with a host of third-party apps to customize your workflows and keep your work backed up without endlessly having to jump back and forth between platforms.

 For more flexibility, use Zapier to connect Google Drive to thousands of different apps.
-Learn more about how to automate Google Drive, or get started with one of these workflows.
+Learn more about how to automate Google Drive, or get started with a popular workflow.

 Google Drive pricing: Get 15 GB of Drive storage alone for free: starts at $1.99/month for 100 GB; Google Workspace users: starts at $6/month for 30 GB.